 Olive trees in pots

-Olive trees lend themselves well to growing in pots as they do best in free-draining soils and can benefit from being moved indoors for winter.
+Olive trees lend themselves well to growing in pots as they do best in free-draining soils and can benefit from being moved to a porch or other sheltered spot for winter.
 Terracotta pots are more breathable than plastic pots and therefore create drier soil conditions, they can also look stylish and work perfectly for a Mediterranean-style patio display.

-You'll still need to water and feed your olive tree regularly, as the roots don't have as much space to search for water and nutrients.
-Avoid letting the compost dry out completely, and use a liquid seaweed feed once a fortnight to keep it growing well.
-However, you mustn't let the pot get waterlogged.
-Standing the pot on 'pot feet' will allow the water to drain from the pot freely, and will also protect it from frost in winter.
+You'll still need to water and feed your olive tree regularly through the warmer months, as the roots don't have as much space to search for water and nutrients.
+Avoid letting the compost dry out completely, and use a liquid seaweed feed once a fortnight from April to September to keep it growing well.
+However, you mustn't let the pot get waterlogged, particularly in the winter as the plant won't be in active growth and the water is likely to freeze around the roots.
+Standing the pot on pot feet will allow the water to drain freely.

-When planting, use a slightly larger pot than the one your olive tree came in, and plant in spring so it has the whole season to acclimatise to the climate.
-You may need to move your potted olive tree indoors for winter, or use horticultural fleece to wrap around the canopy to protect it from frost.
+When planting, use a slightly larger pot than the one your olive tree came in, and ideally plant in spring so it has the whole season to settle in before winter.
+You may need to move your potted olive tree to a sheltered spot for winter, or use horticultural fleece to wrap around the canopy to protect it from frost.

 Olive tree care

-Olive trees may be drought tolerant, but they need to be kept well-watered, as dry spells during early spring can affect flowering and fruiting.
-They also need feeding regularly with a liquid feed every two weeks during the growing season.
+Olive trees are fairly drought tolerant, but if they're growing in pots they need to be kept well watered.
+Dry spells during early spring can affect flowering and fruiting, so if you want to grow a crop of olives be particularly watchful.
+Potted plants also need feeding regularly with a liquid feed every two weeks during the growing season.

-In severe winter weather, protect border-grown trees with horticultural fleece and a winter mulch around the base of the tree.
-For pot-grown trees, wrap the container with a layer of bubble wrap or horticultural fleece to protect the roots from freezing temperatures.
+In severe winter weather, you may need to protect border-grown trees with horticultural fleece.
+A winter mulch around the base of the tree also helps in this regard, while also boosting soil nutrients and helping to regulate soil moisture through the year.
+For trees in pots, wrap the container with a layer of bubble wrap to protect the roots from frost, and the upper parts of the plant with breathable horticultural fleece.

 Harvesting and storing olives

-If you've ever eaten an olive straight from the tree you will understand why they need to be cured.
-They are extremely bitter to taste.
-To make them palatable, soak them in a brine solution for up to six weeks (you will need to change the water regularly).
+If you've ever eaten an olive straight from the tree you will understand why they need to be cured – they are extremely bitter to taste.
+To make them palatable, soak them in a brine solution for up to six weeks, changing the water regularly.

 Olives can be affected by extremely cold weather, below -10°C. This can cause damage to the foliage and bark.
 However, plants should recover, although they might suffer in terms of fruit production the following season.